Best hiking boots for women UK 2022: what to look for, and ladies’ walking boots from Keen, Jack Wolfskin, On

 This article contains affiliate links.
 We may earn a small commission on items purchased through this article, but that does not affect our editorial judgement.

-Get kitted up to tackle any kind of trail – and any weather conditions – in a great pair of hiking boots.
 There’s a huge range of choice on the market when shopping for walking boots, and the biggest decision is whether to go for leather or fabric boots.

 Leather, fabric, or both?